 The steps that occur if you fail to repay your loan are clear; your credit score will go down, making it harder to source funds in the future and could make it difficult to deal with your bank.
 Business will also feel as though they have to file for bankruptcy.
 From there lenders will send debt collectors to your business to collect your outstanding debts through your equipment and other resources.

-This is why it is vitally important for businesses to assess in advance how they are going to make their repayments to ensure they don’t get into financial difficulty.
+This is why it is vitally important for businesses to balance the risk vs the reward in advance of taking out an MCA and knowing how they are going to make their repayments to ensure they don’t get into financial difficulty.